How do you get everything done in a day? A reader asked me that question, and this post is the answer!

 - Reading.
 I absolutely LOVE a good book or magazine/journal, but often my stack just sits there.
 (However, lately I've been feeding my multi-tasking addiction and I'll sneak audio books in here and there while I'm out for a walk, folding laundry or cooking!
 Another hint: walking is also a great time to pray.)

 - Volunteering.
 I used to volunteer a lot more than I can now and was always in charge of 1 (or 5) things at church.
-I was also WAPF co-chapter leader for a few years, and before we homeschooled I was in their classes weekly too.
+I was also WAPF co-chapter leader for a few years, and before we homeschooled I was in the kids' classes weekly too.
 But I can only do what I can do, and for now I know that adding more to my plate would only make me a stressed out, ornery wife and mom.
 Someday I'll be able to do more again, but these days I really stop and think and pray before I say yes to anything.
 If I can pull it off without a lot of stress, I'll do it.
 If not, I don’t and I don’t feel bad about it either.
 It gets easier to say no when you remember what Jen Fulwiler says: “To say no is to protect what you’ve said yes to.”

 - Cleaning!
 Not that I’ve ever been great about this.
 Keeping things picked up is a priority for both Kent and I, but keeping things dust-free…not so much.
 We do it when we have to before company and that's about it.
 Sorry Mom, but that's one that didn't stick!
+Someday soon I plan to hire housecleaning help!

 That's my list, what are YOUR tips and real food sanity savers?
 What do you keep up on and what do you let go?